fanout/python-faas-grip/README.md

 https://api.fanout.io/realm/your-realm?iss=your-realm&key=base64:your-realm-key
 ```

-Next, set up an API and resource in AWS API Gateway to point to your Lambda function, using a Lambda Proxy Integration, and add `application/websocket-events` as a Binary media type.
+Next, set up an API and resource in AWS API Gateway to point to your Lambda function, using a Lambda Proxy Integration.
+If you wish to support WebSockets, be sure to add `application/websocket-events` as a Binary media type.

 Finally, edit the Fanout Cloud domain origin server (SSL) to point to the host and port of the AWS API Gateway Invoke URL.